ananya-jaianand/stock_monitoring_platform_django_react/README.md

 This application consists of a frontend built with React, Material-UI, and TypeScript, a backend using Django, and a MySQL database.

+- The platform displays a dashboard with the latest stock values of the symbols on the user’s watchlist.
+- The platform is be able to handle multiple users concurrently, each having different watchlists.

 ### DB setup :
 ```
     create database stock_monitoring_db;